Skip to main

 • Do not already offer a qualified plan (such as a 401(a), 401(k), 403(a), 403(b), 408(k), 408(p), or 457(b))

-As with other state plans in effect—and by design—employer requirements would be minimal.
-Employers subject to the mandate would need only to register by the deadline (still TBD as of January 2022) or present proof of an alternative qualified plan (see above), set up a payroll deduction for each eligible employee, and hold an annual open enrollment period.
+As with other state plans in effect—and by design—employer requirements are minimal.
+Employers subject to the mandate only need to present proof of an alternative qualified plan (see above) or register by the deadline of February 15, 2024, set up a payroll deduction for each eligible employee, and hold an annual open enrollment period.

-With most administration tasks handled by the Virginia College Savings board, the program is designed to be of low to no cost to employers and to remove any liability, meaning employers will have no legal responsibility for employees opting in or out, nor for any investment decisions.
-The board is also required to explore the possibility of a grant program to help with implementation costs (if any), as well as provide financial incentives for small businesses.
+With most administration tasks handled by the Virginia College Savings board, there are no fees and no fiduciary responsibility for employers, meaning employers have no legal responsibility for employees opting in or out, nor for any investment decisions.
 In keeping with IRS restrictions on payroll deduction IRAs, employers are prohibited from making contributions, such as matching funds.

-As explained in HB 2174, the goal of the bill is, “To promote greater voluntary retirement savings for private-sector workers in a convenient and portable manner,” which suggests that plans will be portable.
+As explained in HB 2174, the goal of the bill is, “To promote greater voluntary retirement savings for private-sector workers in a convenient and portable manner,” and plans will be portable.
 This means employees could transfer them to their next employer should they become eligible for a traditional employer-sponsored retirement plan.

 Approximately 1.2 million private sector workers in Virginia don’t have access to an employer-sponsored retirement savings plan.
-While this cuts across all education levels, workers employed by small businesses (fewer than 100 employees) are far less likely to have a plan than their counterparts at larger companies.
+While this cuts across all education levels, workers employed by small businesses (those with fewer than 100 employees) are far less likely to have a plan than their counterparts at larger companies.

-The issue disproportionately impacts minorities: A recent state study found that nearly a third of private-sector employees not covered by a retirement plan are Black, Asian, or Hispanic.
-With Virginia becoming increasingly racially diverse (in 2020, people of color made up 41% of the state’s population, compared with 35% a decade prior), the potential burden on public programs from retirement-age individuals with insufficient savings is only set to grow.
+The issue disproportionately impacts minorities: A recent Virginia state study found that nearly a third of private-sector employees not covered by a retirement plan are Black, Asian, or Hispanic.
+As the state becomes increasingly diverse (in 2020, people of color made up 41% of the state’s population, compared with 35% a decade prior), the potential burden on public programs from retirement-age individuals with insufficient savings is only set to grow.

 Explore your options with a 401(k) for your Virginia business